 For more information about voting, please refer to the EC voting FAQs .

 Corporate Contacts may appoint a proxy to vote on their behalf.
-The proxy holder need not be from the Member organization but must be registered to attend the AGM in person.
+The proxy holder need not be from the Member organization but must be registered to attend the AGM online.
 If a proxy is appointed, the Member will lose the right to vote directly for the election.

 Read assigning a proxy